gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 ![Linked List Diagram](images/linked-list-vocab.png)

-Our ListNode looked like this:
+Our Node class from the LinkedList topic, which will be referred to as `ListNode`, looked like this:

 ```python
 class ListNode: